SunStarSys/www/content/essays/perl7-sealed-lexicals.md

 $r->content_type();
 ```

 What `:sealed` should cause is to ensure `$r` is **not** a subtype, but its type class exactly equals `Apache2::RequestRec`.
-This would allow a Perl 7 compiler to do the `content_type` method-lookup at compile time, without causing any back-compat issues or aggrieved CPAN coders, since this feature would target application developers, not OO-module authors, who can be given an `:virtual` keyword that results in the default (unadorned) typed lexical behavior.
+This would allow perl to do the `content_type` method-lookup at compile time, without causing any back-compat issues or aggrieved CPAN coders, since this feature would target application developers, not OO-module authors.
+CPAN authors can be given an `:virtual` keyword that results in the default (unadorned) typed lexical behavior.

 This idea is gratuitously stolen from Dylan.